Vac1911/SymfonyCollection/README.md

 # Collections

 ## Introduction
 The Collection class provides a fluent, convenient wrapper for working with arrays of data.
+Design is focused on the principles of: chainability, fluent interfacing, and immutablity.
+This class is fully compatability with doctrine/symfony and has no outside dependencies so it can easily be used in any project.

-Many of the collection methods are based on work of _Taylor Otwell <taylor@laravel.com>_.
+Many of the collection methods are based on work of _Taylor Otwell <taylor@laravel.com>_ and _Doctrine Project <https://www.doctrine-project.org/>_.
 This class was authored by _Andrew Mellor <andrew@quasars.com>_

 ## Methods
 ### all()